dhawk/concurrent-pascal-compiler/pic18x-user-guide.md

 #### Displaying Packed Record Values for Reversed Types

-For example tTMR16 is a type defined for ioreg variables which happens to be a reversed type:
+Reversed types normally appear only in ioreg types for the purpose of making useable type definitions for SFRs arranged by the PIC18x hardware designers in inconvenient orderings.
+However, as a valid type definition, it is possible to declare RAM variables using these types and the RAM variable will be laid out in the same reversed order as the SFR registers.
+For example tTMR16 happens to be a reversed type:

 ~~~
 type